 Pictured above is a kayak paddling through droves of mangroves on a guided eco tour with Aquaterra Excursions, Inc

-If you’re looking for an excursion that combines peace and serenity with fun and adventure, then a guided kayak tour from Marco Island should do the trick!
+If you’re looking for an excursion that combines peace and serenity with fun and adventure, then a guided kayak tour from Marco Island should do the trick.
+Kayaking is a popular activity to try in the fall, winter, and spring, when temps are cooler.
 Take it slow and reconnect with nature as you paddle through the luscious landscapes, checking out all of the fantastic flora and fauna along the way.
 As you follow your local, expert tour guide, you’ll hear all the scoop about the area, and know that you’re experiencing the best of what it has to offer.
 Amazing sights you may encounter along the way include:

 - Mangrove Tunnels

 - Remote Islands